shuyi1025/Master-project_Missing-data-in-clustering/README.md

 - The complete synthetic dataset is held fixed within a sample-size scenario while a new missingness pattern is generated in each Monte Carlo replication.
 - Cluster labels are matched to the benchmark solution before centroid and cluster-size errors are calculated.
 - MICE-PMM uses 10 imputations, 5 iterative updates, and 5 PMM donors.
-- `scripts/manual.py` is an early all-in-one prototype.
-The size-specific and slope-sensitivity directories contain the maintained workflows.

 ## Current interpretation